 Dining tip: check out 4 Way Lunch and Coconuts Ice Cream for a fun, kid friendly Georgia lunch.
 It’s our niece and nephew’s favorite spot!

-Acworth for Louisiana flavors
+Acworth for Louisiana flavors (and other great restaurants)

 The best part of downtown Acworth though is having dinner at Henry’s Louisiana Grill.
 Beside fried chicken and a thousand varieties of biscuits, Georgia cuisine blends into the surrounding states and borrows a lot (in my opinion).
 Henry’s Louisiana Grill owns it and is crazy delicious.
 And fun.
 With all the dishes you might equate with New Orleans and some really creative twists, Henry’s is our new favorite Georgia experience.